 How can I protect my IP?

-You may do so via our e-services portal, IP2SG, where you can file, apply, monitor and renew IP yourself.
+You may do so via our e-services portal, IPOS Digital Hub, where you can file, apply, monitor and renew IP yourself.
 You may also do so through your appointed IP agent.

 You may refer to a list of guides regarding the different filing processes below:

-If you are still in doubt and wish to verify the authenticity of any document or notice that you have received, please feel free to contact us or your respective IP agents.
+If you are still in doubt and wish to verify if the notice you have received is an official document issued by IPOS, please feel free to contact us.

-A circular was issued on 5 July 2017 to inform of the abovementioned phenomenon and advise our customers to be cautious when attending to such mails.
+A circular on "Unsolicited IP services - Request for Payment of Fees" was issued on 5 July 2017 to inform of the abovementioned phenomenon and advise our customers to be cautious when attending to such mails.